Bella Donna (album): History

-Nicks began work on Bella Donna in 1979, in between sessions for her third album as part of Fleetwood Mac, Tusk, released in October that year.
+Nicks began work on Bella Donna in 1979, in between sessions for Fleetwood Mac's Tusk album, released in October that year.
 Nicks recorded various demo versions of songs in early and mid-1980 but these recordings were not used on the album.
-Following the end of the Tusk tour on September 1, 1980, work with a full band of other musicians commenced under producer Jimmy Iovine.
+Following the end of the Tusk tour on September 1, 1980, work with a full band commenced under producer Jimmy Iovine.

+Nicks recalled that the album was recorded piecemeal since several of the session musicians, including Waddy Wachtel and Russ Kunkel, were operating under a tight schedule.
+"We didn't put on 50,000 guitars because we didn't have Waddy around long enough to do 50,000 guitar overdubs.
+We were lucky to get him to do one guitar part."
+The Bella Donna recording sessions also presented Nicks with an opportunity to work on arrangements without Lindsey Buckingham, who extensively assisted with arrangements on her Fleetwood Mac material.
+For Bella Donna, Nicks instead allowed the session musicians to develop their own ideas for the instrumentation based on the demos she created.

 Recording sessions continued until the spring of 1981 when the final songs for the album were completed: "Edge of Seventeen" and "Stop Draggin' My Heart Around".
 The 10-song, 42-minute album Bella Donna was released in the summer of 1981.
+Nicks wrote "Think About It" for her friend and Fleetwood Mac bandmate Christine McVie during the Rumours recording sessions, but the song was never completed until Bella Donna.
+"After the Glitter Fades" was Nicks' oldest song on the record, having been written in 1972, while "Think About It", "Leather and Lace", and "The Highwayman" were written in 1975.

-Nicks wrote "Think About It" for her friend and Fleetwood Mac bandmate Christine McVie.
-A number of finished songs did not make it on the album, including "Blue Lamp", which was released instead on the Heavy Metal soundtrack later in 1981, and "Sleeping Angel", released on the Fast Times at Ridgemont High soundtrack in 1982.
+A number of finished songs did not make it on the album, including "Blue Lamp", which was released instead on Heavy Metal soundtrack later in 1981, and "Sleeping Angel", released on the Fast Times at Ridgemont High soundtrack in 1982.
 These two songs were included on Nicks' Enchanted boxed set in 1998, along with another unused Bella Donna session song, "Gold and Braid".
 Three more songs from these sessions, "If You Were My Love", "Belle Fleur" and "The Dealer", were finally released on Nicks' album 24 Karat Gold: Songs from the Vault (2014).
+"Julia" was a song written and recorded by Nicks during the Bella Donna recording process about her close friend Robin Anderson.
+Stan Lynch, whose playing on "Outside the Rain" made the album, also remembered rehearsing "Gypsy", which would later be recorded by Fleetwood Mac.
+According to Nicks, 16 songs were recorded during the Bella Donna sessions, of which 10 were selected for the album.